particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 - BLE service UUIDs.
 These are embedded in the device firmware and also in your mobile app.
 Changing these settings prevents other mobile apps from being able to interact with your devices.

 - BLE device name or setup code.
-From the factory, this is the last 6 characters of the serial number.
+From the factory, this is a string like "P Series-" followed by the last 6 characters of the serial number.
 Imagine a classroom of users who are all trying to set up their devices at the same time over BLE.
 The device name makes sure they set up the device in their hand instead of a different nearby device.
 However, you can also set this to a constant value, for example the name of your product, to simplify setup.

 - Mobile secret.
 Every Particle device has a mobile secret written to it at the factory.
 It's also printed on in the data matrix code (similar to a QR code) on the serial number sticker.
 This is used for secure communication over BLE between your mobile app, which has presumably scanned the data matrix code, and the device, which already knows its mobile secret stored in flash memory.
 You can, however, configure the mobile secret to be a single pre-shared secret across all of your product devices.
 This is less secure, since an attacker who is nearby, knows the pre-shared secret, and is listening at the time of Wi-Fi configuration, could intercept and decrypt the communications.